 - Co-presented Moving FITS from Theory to the Flightline workshop with Paul Craig, 2007.

 - Presented A Pilot Study of Instrument Pilot Transitions from Electronic to Mechanical Flight Displays at the UAA research round table, 2007.

-- LeTourneau University FITS status report at the Middle Tennessee State University FITS Summit, spring 2007.
+- LeTourneau University FITS status report at the Middle Tennessee State University FITS Summit, 2007.

-- FAA / Industry Training Standards (FITS) presentation to Missionary Aviation Summit, fall 2006.
+- FAA / Industry Training Standards (FITS) presentation to Missionary Aviation Summit, 2006.

 - "Use of Flight Simulators in Private Training" to the University Aviation Association, 2003.

 Conferences and Meetings Attended